frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 We are the recipients of a treasure.
 We can ask Our Lord that we would take care of that treasure, because it\'s something beautiful, something divinely inspired.
 It\'s a good realization to have that it can be lost.

-Cardinal Ratzinger once shared an anecdote of how he was talking to an elderly monk in a monastery, who talked about the changes that had taken place in that monastery over a couple of years.
+In the book *The Ratzinger Report* of 1986, Cardinal Ratzinger once shared an anecdote of how he was talking to an elderly monk in a monastery who talked about the changes that had taken place in that monastery over a couple of years.

 The monk said, "Before the Second Vatican Council and the changes that came about, we used to get up at three in the morning to pray the Breviary.
 This had been going on for centuries, ever since our monastic foundation was brought about, maybe ten centuries ago.
 This was a custom that was built up over centuries.

 "Then we were told: That\'s all past, that's old-fashioned, we don\'t need to get up in the middle of the night anymore.
 We stopped getting up in the middle of the night in order to pray the Breviary.
 Now," he said, "we stay up until the middle of the night, watching Manchester United."

+In just one sentence, Cardinal Ratzinger described the 180-degree change that had come about in that particular organization.
+They had lost a treasure.
+They had lost something that had been built up over centuries.

 There\'s sort of a lesson for us here.
 Every small thing that we have been taught, every little detail that God has gone to great trouble to help us to know and to see its importance down in the history of the Work, through the work of the Grandmother and Aunt Carmen, is something that we have to perpetuate, to personify, to transmit to further generations.

 We have to walk along the same pathway that the Grandmother has laid out for us---loving it, thanking her, increasing our devotion.

-Don Alvaro said devotion to the Grandmother and Aunt Carmen is an intimate part of the spirit of Opus Dei.
+Don Alvaro said, "Devotion to the Grandmother and Aunt Carmen is an intimate part of the spirit of Opus Dei."
 It's not just something added on, an addendum of some type.

 It\'s a very clear part of our spirit, and it\'s something that can bring us great joy---to ask the Grandmother for the solution to this little problem, or that little problem, or something we feel we can\'t handle, or something we need a bit of inspiration with; but also to learn from her how not to excuse ourselves from certain situations, or our limitations, or our weaknesses; or to say, I can\'t manage this, or I can\'t do this, or I can\'t handle this problem, or I can\'t solve this situation because I don\'t have the talents, or I don\'t have the necessary conditions.

 She didn\'t tolerate in herself that sort of approach.
 She and Aunt Carmen rolled up their sleeves and they got on with the job.
 Intense, hard work.
 They\'ve left us that spirit, that legacy.

-This is a very important aspect, Don Javier said, of our spirit---something very clear.
+"This is a very important aspect," Don Javier said, "of our spirit."
+It's something very clear.
 She gave herself completely, knowing that God was asking something very special from her son.
 And so, she didn\'t hold back.

 St. Paul says, "Do not conform yourself to the spirit of this world" (Rom.
 12:2)---what other people are thinking, and what other people are doing.
 He invites us to seek the things that are above.